GraemeCoetzee/trie/README.md

 in server folder
 -> node server.js

-got to localhost:3000 in browser
+go to localhost:3000 in browser

 Application allows to add and search, while visually representing the trie